How to Buy the Best Life Insurance for Marijuana Users & Secure the Best Rates in

 - Tobacco Use

-When people have conversations about marijuana, they will use many different names to describe it and quite a few slang terms.
-They will use terminology such as Weed, Tea, Roach, Bud, Flower, Stink Weed, Mary Jane, Hooch, Holy Weed, Crazy Weed, Gonj, Doobie, Crazy Weed, Gonja, Herb, Cannabis and well over 150 more names.
+When people have conversations about marijuana, they use many names to describe it and quite a few slang terms.
+In addition, they will use terminologies such as Weed, Tea, Roach, Bud, Flower, Stink Weed, Mary Jane, Hooch, Holy Weed, Crazy Weed, Gonj, Doobie, Crazy Weed, Gonja, Herb, Cannabis, and well over 150 more names.

 The same people often use the terms “cannabis” and “marijuana” interchangeably like they are the same thing.
 The fact is, they don’t mean the same thing at all.